 The leather needle has a triangle shaped point which cuts a neat hole with every stitch into the leather.
 If you are doing any hand sewing use a glover’s needle which has the same shaped point.

 Because you can’t iron leather to press it flat, you’ll use glue to stick your seam allowances down so they lie flat.
-Professionals use white cement, Barge is a brand I’ve seen people use online but that’s not available in New Zealand so I’m just using Uhu glue and I’ve also got a tube of Ados contact adhesive from Bunnings.
+Professionals use white cement, Barge is a brand I’ve seen people use online but that’s not available in New Zealand so I’m just using Uhu glue.
+I’ve also got a tube of Ados contact adhesive from Bunnings and a tube of F1 adhesive which seems stronger than the others.
 They seem to do the trick fine.
 You need a glue which is tacky when it’s applied so don’t use PVA or anything like that.
 It’s super stinky so make sure you’re not getting high while using it, unless you like that kind of thing.
 There’s no judgement here…